santoshjoseph99/blog2/content/blog/post34/index.md

 ### Scope out problem

 My main question is what to do when one player runs out of cards in a game of war.
 I think the solution to let the other player (one with more cards) to win is completely fine.

-You can go ahead and code this with a complicated route: assume that the player with less cards will get to flip up the last card.
-So if the player 1 had 2 cards left and the 1st one is a tie, then the 2nd card (the last one for player 1) will get flipped up, while the other player has to put down 3 cards and flip the 4th card up.
+You can go ahead and code this with a complicated route: assume that the player with less cards will get to flip up the last card, so if the player 1 had 2 cards left and the 1st one is a tie, then the 2nd card (the last one for player 1) will get flipped up, while the other player has to put down 3 cards and flip the 4th card up.

 ### UI and Logic Interaction

 The real question that needs to be answered is what is the logic flow between the UI (player) and the game.

 What happens when a player presses the proverbial 'Play' button and what the UI should show.

-So what about this (this might change): Each player starts with an equal amount of cards.
+What about this (this might change): Each player starts with an equal amount of cards.
 When a round of play happens (after the play button is pressed), then the game should send the UI the 2 cards and a result of the play.
 Then the UI needs to signal the logic to process that play: logic will put the winners card and losers card into their pile (shuffle and place at the end).
 Then the UI can call 'play' again.
 And so forth.